Getting started

 Thus began my life as an expat.
 In 2018, there weren't nearly as many (pre-pandemic) remote workers as there are today, but both my wife and I were among them.
 I've worked remotely since that time.
 Spiritually, a new phase commenced, and with the change also came a new (human) teacher.
 During the pandemic there arose a deep awareness of collective consciousness and all of its implications.
 As an American living in Taiwan and consulting in mainland China, I began to face the implications of the collective through a very unusual, though impactful lens.

-For those familiar with Vedic astrology (Jyotish), it was also the occasion of my 2nd Saturn return, 3rd sade sati, and first two levels of Saturn dasha (mahadasha and antardasha), all rolled into one simultaneous period.
-Needless to say, it became a time to examine karma, on both individual and collective (both ancestral and societal) levels.
+For those familiar with Vedic astrology (Jyotish), it was also the occasion of my 2nd Saturn return, 3rd sade sati, and Saturn dasha (mahadasha and antardasha), all rolled into one simultaneous period.
+Thus it became a time to examine karma, on both individual and collective (both ancestral and societal) levels.
 This was also happening at a collective level with the pandemic and the "great conjunction" of Saturn and Jupiter that reached its apex on the winter solstice of 2020, which also happened to be within one degree of both my birth moon and Jupiter's maximum point of debilitation.
-Although this dominant role of Saturn may sound scary to those with a passing familiarity with astrology, the experience taught me that such a phase is also one of life's greatest teachers.
+Although this dominant role of Saturn might sound scary to those with a passing familiarity with astrology, the experience taught me that such a phase is also one of life's greatest teachers.
 Indeed, my human teacher said of this time that given the opportunity, Saturn's energy will grind down even the most resistant facets of one's egoistic nature.
 Indeed, something I would likely never do, if left to my own devices.
 Incidentally, here is an insightful blog article I discovered recently, written toward the end of 2019, about the Saturn and Jupiter conjunction in 2020.

 During this same period my wife had the opportunity to write the (recently published) biography of one of Taiwan's few remaining aboriginal shaman practitioners.
 Her research pulled us into a world of many occult mysteries and synchronicities (緣分 in Chinese).
 For me, it only served to enhance my experience of the multiple facets of collective karma that I was experiencing at the time.
 Our time in Taiwan has also taught us so much about partnership and the dynamics between people.
 We've both had to depend on each other in ways that we never imagined while living in the US.
 And I've witnessed aspects of her that were only dormant while living in the US, but have come alive during the past several years.